aka Atlantis; Atlantis the Lost Continent

 L’Atlantide tells the story of the discovery of Atlantis, located in the Sahara Desert, by two French soldiers and their being seduced by the queen Antinea who keeps the preserved bodies of her exhausted lovers.
 Benoit appears to have been inspired by H. Rider Haggard’s She (1886) – both are works set in the era of 19th Century imperialism and feature explorers coming across a femme fatale of impossible but deadly desirability.
 Benoit’s book has been popular on film.
 The first was a three-hour French silent version L’Atlantide (1921) from Jacques Feyder.
 This underwent a sound remake with L’Atlantide (1932), which was simultaneously shot in French, German and English, each version starring Brigitte Helm as Antinea.
 There was then this Hollywood version.
 It was followed by The Lost Kingdom/Journey Beneath the Desert (1961) from Edgar G. Ulmer starring Jean-Louis Trintignant; L’Atlantide (1972), a French tv movie version starring Ludmilla Tscherina as Antinea, about which not much is known; and L’Atlantide (1992) starring Tcheky Karyo.

 Siren of Atlantis – also known as Atlantis the Lost Continent, which is not to be confused with the George Pal film Atlantis, The Lost Continent (1961) – was the third film version of L’Atlantide.
 It was mounted as a vehicle for Maria Montez, a former model born in the Dominican Republic of Spanish parents.
 Montez hit the screens in the early forties in a series of Technicolor adventures and fantasy spectacles, beginning with her part as Scheherazade in Arabian Nights (1942) and passing through Ali Baba and the Forty Thieves (1944), the infamous camp classic Cobra Woman (1944), Gypsy Wildcat (1944), Pirates of Monterey (1947), Sudan (1947) and a handful of other roles.
 She was widely seen as not having much talent, nevertheless her brand of sultry sex appeal and the cardboard Technicolor spectacular of the films proved popular.
-She was married to co-star Jean-Pierre Aumont at the time of Siren of Atlantis and died only three years later after having a heart-attack in the bath.
+She was married to co-star Jean-Pierre Aumont at the time of Siren of Atlantis and died only three years later after having a heart-attack in the bath and drowning.

 Siren of Atlantis was a problem production to all accounts.
 It was produced by Seymour Nebenzal, an American who had worked at the German studios in the 1920s and 30s (where he in fact was a producer on the 1932 L’Atlantide) but was forced as a Jew to relocate to Hollywood after the rise of the Nazis.
 Nebenzal sought to produce Siren of Atlantis on a medium budget.
 The film underwent a number of directors, including silent comedy director Arthur Ripley; John Brahm, the director of 1940s psycho-thrillers like The Lodger (1944) and Hangover Square (1945); and reportedly Douglas Sirk, the director of lush melodramas such as Magnificent Obsession (1954), All That Heaven Allows (1956) and Imitation of Life (1959).
 Apparently a number of sections ended up being rewritten and new characters added due to poor initial test screenings.
 The credited director is Gregg G. Tallas, who was actually the film’s editor.
 Tallas later went on to make the ultra-cheap caveman film Prehistoric Women (1950) and a segment of the horror film Cataclysm (1980).